Charles Pettibone

-Background
+Early life

 Pettibone was born on May 26, 1841, in Hartsville, New York.
 His family moved to Beaver Dam, Wisconsin, in 1850.
 Pettibone attended public schools, and obtained what was described as a "partial collegiate education" in the Wayland Academy and Lawrence University.

-During the American Civil War, he enlisted Aug.
-15, 1851, in Co.
-C of the 1st Wisconsin Cavalry Regiment of the Union Army.
+During the American Civil War, he enlisted on August 15, 1851, in Company C of the 1st Wisconsin Cavalry Regiment of the Union Army.
 He served as private and second lieutenant, eventually reaching the rank of captain.
-He took part in most of the engagements in which the regiment participated, and was mustered out of service March 7, 1865.
+He took part in most of the engagements in which the regiment participated, and was mustered out of service on March 7, 1865.

-Pettibone returned to Wisconsin, where for a while he tried his hand at schoolteaching and farming.
+Pettibone returned to Wisconsin, where for a while he tried his hand at teaching and farming.
 On May 26, 1865, Pettibone married Emily Maria Brown.
 They had five children.

-Newspapers
+Newspaper publishing

 During the War, Pettibone had published a newspaper for his unit while they were stationed in Cleveland, Tennessee.
 He began publishing the weekly New London News at New London in 1874; when that failed, he started The Telephone, later the Juneau Telephone, at Mayville in 1877.